-They say breakfast is the most important meal of the day which is exactly why you should always make an effort to make it great, and these 7 quick and easy plant based diet breakfast ideas and recipes should not disappoint.
+Well, they say breakfast is the most important meal of the day, which is exactly why you should always make an effort to make it great, and these 7 tasty plant based diet breakfast ideas and recipes should not disappoint.

 Plant Based Diet Benefits